How to dropship

 FAQs on dropshipping

-Here are answers to common questions about starting and running a dropshipping business.
+Here are answers to frequently asked questions about dropshipping.

 How long does it take to start making money with dropshipping?

-Most dropshipping stores take three to six months to generate consistent profit.
+Most dropshipping stores take 3 to 6 months to generate consistent profit.
 Your timeline depends on your niche selection, marketing budget, and how quickly you optimize based on results.
+Sellers who test products aggressively and cut underperformers early tend to reach profitability faster.

-Do I need a business license to start dropshipping?
+Do you need a business license to start dropshipping?

 Yes, dropshipping works well as a part-time business because you don't handle inventory or shipping.
-Expect to spend 10 to 20 hours per week on marketing, customer service, and optimization.
+Plan for 10 to 20 hours per week on marketing, customer service, and optimization.
+During the first 1 to 2 months, expect to spend 15 to 25 hours per week as you set up your store and test your initial marketing.

-How do I handle customer returns and refunds with dropshipping?
+How do you handle customer returns and refunds with dropshipping?

 Disclaimer